Support peer-to-peer connectivity and the discovery of nearby devices.

 - tvOS 10.0+

 The Multipeer Connectivity framework supports the discovery of services provided by nearby devices and supports communicating with those services through message-based data, streaming data, and resources (such as files).
 In iOS, the framework uses infrastructure Wi-Fi networks, peer-to-peer Wi-Fi, and Bluetooth personal area networks for the underlying transport.
-In macOS, it uses infrastructure Wi-Fi, peer-to-peer Wi-Fi, and Ethernet.
+In macOS and tvOS, it uses infrastructure Wi-Fi, peer-to-peer Wi-Fi, and Ethernet.

 When working with the Multipeer Connectivity framework, your app must interact with several types of objects: